 Although the Solo Stove is a great idea, and even though there are lots of neat features and add-ons that come with it, there are also a lot of flaws and drawbacks that should give potential backers pause before pledging.

 It’s really worth considering whether you want a Ranger, which may rust prematurely, or a Yukon, which is heavy and hard to carry back and forth to a campsite without a case.
-It should be pointed out that there are similar firepits available on Amazon that are cheaper and have both coverings and cases.
+It should be pointed out that there are similar firepits that are cheaper and have both coverings and cases.
 So, shop around before you back.